Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 Zabuza let out a dry chuckle.
 Before he could say anything else though—to me at least—I zoned out.
 Up next was Haku's mirror justu.
-Kakashi lurched into battle to attempt to save Sasuke but was intercepted by Zabuza.
+Kakashi leapt into battle to attempt to save Sasuke, but was intercepted by Zabuza.

 When the time came for the kunai to land at my feet, I followed the plot line.
 Instead of calling out Sasuke's name though, I merely spared Tazuna a glance, smirking.
 Tazuna nodded his head before I sprinted forward, grabbing the kunai in the process.
 I then jumped in the air, throwing it.
 Just like in episode 13, Haku reached out and grabbed it.

 Giving Naruto the chance to knock him out of the mirrors, thus making his grand appearance.